coralproject/talk-importer-disqus/README.md

 Importer of comments from "legacy systems" into our brilliant Coral Talk system :)

+# Mapping file

+The mapping file (eg strategy_disquss_example.json) contains information on how to map the source data model into the Talk one.

+* name: the name of the strategy to do the mapping
+* service: credentials to connect to the source database or service to get data
+* map: the actual mapping of entities

 # DISQUS

 The example `strategy_disqus_example.json` has a mapping file for bringing Disqus posts into Talk comments.
 It also adds users of the comments and the thread (asset) that the comments are on.

 ## How to structure a request in Disqus